jistjoalal/resource-share/README.md

 ### Priority
 - Find a few resources for each standard
   - probably accomplished by scripting/scraping
-  - do this after MMethods?
+  - do this after MMethods and styling?
 - <s>Pub/Sub + MMethods</s>
 - <s>SS validation</s>
 - <s>user accounts</s>